 During the development of the Australian Disaster Resilience Index, it was apparent that the capacity for resilience has many facets that cannot simply be averaged across a country or region.
 Within a region, resilience differs depending on the nature of the hazard.
 Building capacity and capability for disaster resilience needs to reflect the understanding, engagement and capacity of all groups and sub-groups within any given community, including those experiencing any form of disadvantage or vulnerability, and more transient groups such as tourists, new arrivals and itinerant workers.
 Community resilience will be strongly influenced by:

-- the way in which a community is likely to evolve over time, and the shocks and stressors that will drive, or influence that change - → the built environment, critical infrastructure and lifeline services that support a community - the natural landscape, its proximity to their community, and the current and future risk(s) and benefits that the natural landscape will provide to the community.
+- → the way in which a community is likely to evolve over time, and the shocks and stressors that will drive or influence that change - → the strength of the trust and confidence in emergency management institutions and its impact on engaging with communities to build resilience - → links between effective risk communication, community engagement and preparedness, and effective situational awareness and recognition of risk indicators and warnings in building effective community resilience - → the built environment, critical infrastructure and lifeline services that support a community - → the natural landscape, its proximity to their community, and the current and future risk(s) and benefits that the natural landscape will provide to the community

-There is still no agreeance on the core features or capabilities of truly multi-hazard disaster-resilient communities.
+There is still no agreeance on the core features or capabilities of truly multihazard disaster-resilient communities.
 In the absence of this information and understanding, it will continue to be difficult to determine which approaches will best achieve outcomes that truly strengthen disaster resilience.